Top 25 best fighting games for Android phones and tablets

 The name might not say much, but it's actually one of the genuine experiences that KoF titles offered all throughout the years packed neatly onto mobile devices.
-It's one of the most popular fighting games for Android of all time!Download The King Of Fighters-A 2012
+It's one of the most popular Android fighting games of all time!Download The King Of Fighters-A 2012

 Shadow Fight 3

-A slick, fast and handsome one-on-one beat-'em-up with a brutal focus on timing and a satisfying RPG component.
-Following the massive success that was Shadow Fight 2, Shadow Fight 3 is even better.
+A slick, fast and handsome one-on-one beat-'em-up with a brutal focus on the timing and a satisfying RPG component.
+Following the massive success that was Shadow Fight 2, SF3 is even better.

 It's got console-quality 3D graphics, ditching the body outline (the shadow) that gave it so much more flavour in SF2.
-We're not mad about that though, the game is absolutely spot on.
-You can also read the Shadow Fight 3 review.Download Shadow Fight 3
+We're not mad about that though, it is absolutely spot-on.
+You can also read the Shadow Fight 3 review if you're eager to know more about it.Download Shadow Fight 3

 Dual Souls: The Last Bearer

 This massive 1 on 1 fighting game packs all the elements of a successful action battler.
-You've got intense fights with smooth and responsive controls, and some colourful graphics to complement them.
+You've got intense battles with smooth and responsive controls, and some colourful graphics to complement them.